johnnycockerill/milestone-project-2/README.md

 - The website could be linked to the league site, allowing users to view live scoresheets from other matches in the division or league.
 - The team and player data could be part of a collective database, held by league server.
+- The website would be developed to score both innings of a match, declaring a winner.

 ### Technologies Used